pywbem/pywbemtools/docs/introduction.rst

 Pywbemtools features
 --------------------

-Pywbemtools is a collection of command line tools that communicate with WBEM servers.
-The tools are written in pure Python and support Python 2 and Python 3.

-Pywbemtools includes the following tools:

-* ``pywbemcli`` - A command line utility that uses the `pywbem package on Pypi`_ to issue operations to a WBEM server using the `CIM/WBEM standards`_ defined by the `DMTF`_ to perform system management tasks.
+* :ref:`pywbemcli <Pywbemcli command>` - A command line tool using the :ref:`Pywbemcli command line interface` with a :ref:`Command mode` and and :ref:`Interactive mode` that provides command groups and commands for the pywbemcli client including:

+  - Explore the CIM data of WBEM servers.
+It can manage/inspect the CIM model components including CIM classes(:ref:`Class command group`), CIM instances(:ref:`Instance command group`), and CIM qualifiers and execute CIM methods and queries on the WBEM server.
+Thus, for example, the command :ref:`class enumerate <Class enumerate command>` returns CIM classes from the  WBEM server defined by the current :term:`connection definition`.

+  - Execute specific CIM-XML operations on the WBEM server as defined in `DMTF`_ standard :term:`DSP0200` (CIM Operations over HTTP).

+  - Display the responses in a variety of formats (:ref:`Output formats`) including viewing in the MOF, XML, pywbem Python formats and as tables and trees of hierarchical objects such as CIM classes.

+    * Inspect and manage WBEM server functionality including:

+      * :term:`CIM namespaces <CIM namespace>` (:ref:`Namespace command group`)
+      * Advertised WBEM management profiles (:ref:`Profile command group`)
+      * WBEM server brand and version information (:ref:`Server command group`)
+      * WBEM server indication subscription data (:ref:`Subscription command group`)

+  - Capture detailed information on CIM-XML interactions with the WBEM server including time statistics and details of data flow.

+  - Maintain a file (:term:`connections file`) with persisted WBEM :term:`connection definitions <connection definition>` so that pywbemcli can access multiple WBEM servers by name.
+See :ref:`Connection command group`

+  - Use an integrated :ref:`Mock WBEM Server` to try out commands or demonstrate server capabilities.
+The mock server can be loaded with CIM objects defined in MOF files or via Python scripts.

-* ``pywbemlistener`` - A command line utility that manages WBEM indication listeners running as background processes on the local system.
-These listeners use the `pywbem package on Pypi`_ to receive indications sent by a WBEM server using the `CIM/WBEM standards`_ defined by the `DMTF`_.
+* :ref:`pywbemlistener <Pywbemlistener command>` - A command line utility that manages WBEM indication listeners running as background processes on the local system and displays/logs CIM indications received by these listeners.

 CIM/WBEM standards are used for a wide variety of systems management tasks in the industry including DMTF management standards and the `SNIA`_